- Address: Málaga

 Ruud van Nistelrooij

 The former Dutch striker Rutgerus Johannes Martinus van Nistelrooij, commonly known as Ruud van Nistelrooij, started his professional football career with the Dutch side FC Den Bosch.
 The world famous football legend also played professional football for sc Heerenveen, PSV, Manchester United, Real Madrid and HSV before he joined Malaga CF in 2011.
 Van Nistelrooij also played numerous matches for the national football team of the Netherlands.
 In 2001, Ruud van Nistelrooij left the Dutch side PSV from Eindhoven for the English football giants Manchester United for a British record transfer fee.
-He scored twice in his first-ever Premier League match, which was won by Manchester United Football Club after beating Fulham Football Club 3-2.
+He scored twice in his first-ever Premier League match, which was won by Manchester United after beating Fulham 3-2.
+In 2022, Van Nistelrooij became the manager of PSV.